 It is much like a home; two or three people will share a space and be concerned with one another.

-Because in the old days the Hong Kong people solved this problem by self-built structures, along the hillsides; Sham Shui Po, Shek Kip Mei, along Lion Rock, and we still have some work on the five villages of this loop - these are not just wooden structures, they are stone, they are more established, this is a real village.
+In the old days the Hong Kong people solved this problem with self-built structures along the hillsides of Sham Shui Po, Shek Kip Mei, along Lion Rock, and we still have some work on the five villages of this loop.
+These are not just wooden structures, they are stone, they are more established, this is a real village.
 There is more of a social structure.
-Now however the population has dropped from 3000 to maybe 1000 people or so, most of them have moved out.
-They have these low-houses, more permanent structures use a tin-roof and so on, but I think twenty years ago we tried to push, to demolish all of these settlements.
+The population has however dropped from 3000 to maybe 1000 people or so, most of them have moved out.
+They have low-houses, more permanent structures use a tin-roof and so on, but I think twenty years ago we tried to evict and demolish all of these settlements.
 There was a contract, that if your house was registered, you would receive public housing once you were evicted.
-The public housing was much more safe - no typhoon, no fire, no landslides.
+The public housing was much more safe: no typhoon, no fire, no landslides.
 So that is why there is this large public housing movement there.
-Also it is down to the allocation, if you are a resident in this kind of urban area and they demolish your home, for the newcomers, for example new , you can only apply for the public housing in the New Territories.
-It’s a big difference between SSP and the NT!
-You cannot find jobs there, there is a long waiting list, and many applicants want public housing in SSP.
+Also it is down to the allocation, if you are a resident in this kind of urban area and they demolish your home, for the newcomers, for example new Africans, you can only apply for the public housing in the New Territories.
+It’s a big difference between Sham Shui Po and the New Territories!
+You cannot find jobs there, there is a long waiting list, and many applicants want public housing in Sham Shui Po.
 So this is the dynamic.

 I have some worry, because just opposite the flyover there is a big URA development project, there will be a large residential luxury apartments.
 If these kind of residents come, they will complain “why are there so many street sleepers here, why don’t the government do anything, the price of my flat should drop”